 Common heavy plugins by category:

-- •Contact forms loading globally: Forms (WPForms, Gravity Forms) that load scripts on every page, not just the contact page.
+- Contact forms loading globally: Forms (WPForms, Gravity Forms) that load scripts on every page, the contact page.

 Plugin reduction strategies: